Hyde Park, Queensland: Facilities

 Hyde Park contains two shopping centres, Castletown Shoppingworld and the Hyde Park Centre located on Woolcock Street.

 Hyde Park is also home to the Mater Women's and Children's Hospital, formerly known as the Wesley Park Haven Hospital and before that as the Park Haven Private Hospital (est. 1937).
 In January 1999 the hospital was acquired by The Wesley Hospital, Brisbane on behalf of the Uniting Church in Queensland.
-In 2007 it was acquired by the Townsville Sisters of Mercy, and is run under the Mater Health Services North Queensland umbrella organisation.
+In 2007, it was acquired by the Townsville Sisters of Mercy, and is run under the Mater Health Services North Queensland umbrella organisation.

 Education

 Hermit Park State School is a government primary (Prep-6) school for boys and girls on the corner of Surrey and Sussex Streets (19.2800°S 146.7965°E).
 In 2018, the school had an enrolment of 666 students with 45 teachers (42 full-time equivalent) and 28 non-teaching staff (17 full-time equivalent).

 St Margaret Mary's College is a Catholic secondary (7-12) school for girls at 1-9 Crowle Street (19.2780°S 146.7995°E).
 In 2018, the school had an enrolment of 711 students with 63 teachers (58 full-time equivalent) and 28 non-teaching staff (24 full-time equivalent).

+There are no government secondary schools in Hyde Park; the nearest government secondary schools are Townsville State High School in Railway Estate to the north-east and Pimlico State High School in Gulliver to the south-west.